The silent majority is punking the media and winning the cultural war.

 The media, which works overtime daily to enforce the idea that Trump is the come-behind presidential candidate in a nonexistent presidential campaign (Joe’s got to come out of that basement) has been unable to suppress the silent majority.

-While the established media rarely cover these events, the affect nonetheless is that it has exposed the propaganda and hypocrisy of the media, particularly making a mockery of the polling numbers.
+While the established media rarely covers these events, the affect nonetheless is that it has exposed the propaganda and hypocrisy of the media, particularly making a mockery of the polling numbers.